JoshData/jot/README.md

 The operations in JOT are:

+* INS: Insert text or array elements into an array.
+* DEL: Delete text or array elements in an array.
+* PUT: Add a new property to an object.
+* DEL: Remove a property from an object.
+* REN: Rename a property of an object.
+* APPLY: Apply any operation to a particular array element or object property value.
 * SET: Set a value (an array element, an object property, or an atomic value).
-* MAP: Increment, multiply, or rotate (as in rot-13) a number, or xor a boolean.
+* MAP: Increment or multiply a number.
+(Increment supports a modulus.)
-* SPLICE: Insert delete, or replace consecutive characters in a string or consecutive elements of an array.
 * MOVE: Move consecutive elements of an array from one index to another.
-* PROP: Create, delete, or rename a property on an object.

-Some of the operations have helpful aliases for common edge cases:

-* INS (insert text or array elements; part of SPLICE)
-* DEL (delete text or array elements; part of SPLICE)
-* PUT (add a new property; part of PROP)
-* DEL (remove a property; part of PROP)
-* REN (rename a property; part of PROP)

-There's also

-* NO_OP: An operation that does nothing.
-* APPLY: Apply an operation to an array element or to an object property value.

-As you might be able to see, the JOT model is a superset of the model you need for basic plain text concurrent editing.
-That is, it encapsulates the entire text editing model (INS, DEL) within the string SPLICE operation, plus it adds four more operations for non-string data structures.
+The JOT model is a superset of the model you need for basic plain text concurrent editing.
+That is, it includes the entire text editing model in the INS and DEL operations plus it adds new operations for non-string data structures.

+(Interally, INS and DEL are subcases of "SPLICE" and PUT, DEL, and REN are subcases of "PROP".
+There is also "NO_OP", which is an operation with no effect.)

 Transformations
 ---------------